outermedia/solr-fusion/src/main/doc/user-guide.md

     </om:field>

 For the example above 1 would be converted to 1+1+3 = 5.

+Several "change" rules with e.g. the same "name" field, but different "fusion-name" fields are applied in textual order.
+The last rule's fusion-name defines the finally used SolrFusion field.

 ### Drop
 This operation is needed to remove fields from queries when the destination Solr has no equivalent Solr field.